fntz/sirius/Readme.md

 + Build-in Collections, Validators
 + Adapters for jQuery and Prototype.js
 + Support html5 routing, and converters to html5 routing
++ Log all actions in application.
++ Share actions between controllers.
++ And many others

 # Install